yl2811-cmd/Showheel/wwwroot/story-engl.md

 There is no central government.
 There are no police.
 There are no courts.
 There are no prisons.

 One million people are scattered across dozens of settlements on a continent.
 They call the social network connecting all the settlements "The Loom."
 Each settlement is a thread.
 The airship routes are the weave of warp and weft.
 "We're all on the same cloth" is a common saying.
-If a settlement has a problem, it's called "a thread has come loose."
-Helping to repair it is called "mending."
+If a settlement has a problem, it's called "a thread has gone slack."
+Helping to repair it is called "mending the weave."

 The loom operates on three things:

 **Craftsmanship is the passport.** The answer to "Who are you?" is always "What can you do?".
 Can you fix fusion reactor cooling circuits?
 Both Apex Hubs welcome you.
 Can you keep a ship afloat in the turbulence of Serpent's Tooth?
 Every shipping route wants to hire you.
 Your bread is fluffy and fragrant?
 There's always a line in front of your stall.

-Credit is money.
-It operates like a small-town word-of-mouth network.
+**Credit is money.** It operates like a small-town word-of-mouth network.
 Pilots, caravan leaders, itinerant doctors, shuttles—these people moving between settlements—are living information networks.
 A person's name is their credit card, their good or bad record lasting a lifetime.

 **Airships bring gossip.** There are no newspapers, no radio.
 All "news" is brought by people.
 Each airship that docks carries two things: cargo and news.
 This makes the arrival of each airship a small event.